Patater/modern-cmake/chapters/features/modules.md

 # Useful Modules

-There are a ton of useful modules in CMake's «cmake:module» collection; but some of them are more useful than others.
+There are a ton of useful modules in CMake's «cmake:modules» collection; but some of them are more useful than others.
 Here are a few highlights.

 ## «module:CMakeDependentOption»